Whopper: Controversies

 On March 28, 2022, a lawsuit was filed against Burger King, alleging the fast food chain falsely advertised the Whopper to be "look about 35% bigger in its advertising than it is in reality".
+In 2023 it was declared by a judge that Burger King will face a class action lawsuit regarding the size of the Whopper.

 Tie-ins

 The 2008 movie releases of Indiana Jones and the Kingdom of the Crystal Skull saw a promotional tie-in with the new Indy Whopper featuring bacon, spicy mayo, and pepper jack cheese and The Incredible Hulk with the Angry Whopper.
 A pair of European advertisements for the Dark Whopper, made with pepper-jack cheese, black-pepper ketchup, and "a darkly delicious sauce", featured two product tie-ins with both the 2007 Spider-Man sequel Spider-Man 3 and the 2008 Batman sequel The Dark Knight.
 Iron Man 2 was linked to Burger King's Whiplash Whopper in 2010.

 BK Whopper Bar

 The BK Whopper Bar is limited service concept created by Burger King in 2009.
 Whopper Bars are smaller footprint, specialized stores with a menu limited to the company's Whopper, crispy chicken sandwich and grilled chicken sandwich sandwiches; drinks; and desserts.
 The menu features higher-end ingredients and variants not sold in the normal Burger King locations.
 The concept is similar to the McCafé concept from rival McDonald's, and like the McCafé locations they are designed to go into airports, casinos, and other areas with limited amounts of space.

 The menu at the Whopper Bar features as many as 10 variants on the Whopper, including the Western Whopper, the Texas Double Whopper and the Angry Whopper.
 Additionally, a customization section allows the customer to have a personalized Whopper made with ingredients such as jalapeño peppers, steak sauce or blue cheese.
 The open station differs from the company's usual kitchen model in that it is in plain sight of the customer instead of being located in the back-end of the store.
 The intent of the design is to add a sense of showmanship to the concept.

 Additionally, the company sells beer at the Whopper Bar locations, including Budweiser, Bud Light, and Miller Lite in aluminum bottles designed to maintain temperature.
 The move, designed to target the important 30-and-under demographic, has been called risky by industry analysts because the company is known as a fast food purveyor and not as an alcoholic beverages seller.
 Other industry consultants have disagreed with the assessment, believing that the move is timely because the company is growing with its aging customer base.